 Without knowing it, my first contact with a fantasy console was in 2011 with a Humble Bundle of the sandbox game Voxatron, made by Lexaloffle.
 Years later I found out that Voxatron has a brother, PICO-8, and that both are fantasy consoles.
 At the time I already knew that this kind of project would be a good way to learn more and have fun doing something new.
 But it felt too big, complex and distant to achieve, so I’ve shelved the idea until this moment.

 What is a Fantasy Console?
-Link para o cabeçalho
+Link to heading

 But what is a Fantasy Console?
 Also known as Fantasy Computer, it is a kind of virtual machine that recreates the experience of making and playing games in a system with limited resources.
 Normally they simulate an imaginary machine, but this is not a rule carved in stone.
 The type of limitations may vary for each console, but you will normally find restrictions about screen resolution, code length, sprites quantity, map sizes, number of colors and cartridge (ROM) size.
 All these constraints are carefully selected to provide a fun and challenging environment and also to encourage the developer to make small but expressive game.